 We have grouped the presentations thematically for you.
 This way you can watch individual sessions depending on your area of interest.
 Simply click on the link and you will be taken directly to the WordPress -TV presentation.
 You can find the complete overview on WordPress -TV here.

 If certain talks are not available, they were either already given at other WordCamps or there were technical problems.
 For the former we have tried to include "old" talks in the links.

 In addition to classic topics such as WordPress tools or web design basics, this time there were again topics on the GDPR .
 Those who are understandably fed up with the topic can take a look at the lecture to see if it was all just smoke and mirrors.

-The topic of Höhle der Löwen was also new.
+The theme of Höhle der Löwen was also new.
 WordPress is becoming more and more relevant when it comes to this, high load load.
 The fact that this requires extensive preparation and expertise becomes clear in both presentations on the topic.
-Since we have already participated in more than five broadcasts at RAIDBOXES , we know the pitfalls very well and will soon publish another extensive article on the topic.
+Since we have already participated in more than five broadcasts at Raidboxes , we know the pitfalls very well and will soon publish another extensive article on the topic.

 - BiFröst - WP API Replication - Christoph Daum

 - WordPress -Development and -Deployment with Docker - Sven Wagener